-You may be charged with criminal penalties if you do not comply with the special bank deposit requirements for the special trust account for the
+You may be charged with criminal penalties if you do not comply with the special bank deposit requirements for the special trust account for the J.S.
+Government.

-U.S. Government.

 "Averaged" failure-to-deposit penalty.
-IRS may assess an "averaged" failure-to-deposit (FTD) penalty of 2% to 10% if you are a monthly schedule depositor and did not properly complete line 15 of 2008 Form 941 (line 17 of 2009 Form 941) when your tax liability (line 10) shown on Form 941 equaled or exceeded \$2,500.
+IRS may assess an "averaged" failure-to-deposit (FTD) penalty of 2% to 10% if you are a monthly schedule depositor and did not properly complete line 17 of Form 941 when your tax liability (line 10) shown on Form 941 equaled or exceeded \$2,500.